dprgarner/eslint-plugin-communist-spelling/docs/rules/communist-spelling.md

 This rule has an object option which takes the following properties:

-* `"properties": "always"` (default) - enforces American spellings in property names
+-   `"properties": "always"` (default) - enforces American spellings in property names
-* `"properties": "never"` - does not check property names
+-   `"properties": "never"` - does not check property names
-* `"ignoreDestructuring": false` (default) - enforces American spellings in destructured identifiers
+-   `"ignoreDestructuring": false` (default) - enforces American spellings in destructured identifiers
-* `"ignoreDestructuring": true` - does not check destructured identifiers
+-   `"ignoreDestructuring": true` - does not check destructured identifiers
-* `"allow"` (`string[]`) - list of un-American *words* (not identifiers) to accept.
+-   `"allow"` (`string[]`) - list of un-American _words_ (not identifiers) to accept.
 Also accepts regexes.
-* `"communist": "never"` - (default 🇺🇸) - enforces American spellings
+-   `"communist": "never"` - (default 🇺🇸) - enforces American spellings
-* `"communist": "always"` - enforces British spellings
+-   `"communist": "always"` - enforces Commonwealth spellings
-* `"oxford": "never"` - when in "communist" spellings mode, enforces "-ise/-isation" spellings
+-   `"oxford": "never"` - when in `"communist"` spellings mode, enforces "-ise/-isation" spellings
-* `"oxford": "always"` - when in "communist" spellings mode, enforces "-ize/-ization" spellings
+-   `"oxford": "always"` - when in `"communist"` spellings mode, enforces "-ize/-ization" spellings
-* `"oxford": "any"` (default) - when in `"communist"` spellings mode, allows both "-ise" or "-ize" spellings
+-   `"oxford": "any"` (default) - when in `"communist"` spellings mode, allows both "-ise" or "-ize" spellings

 ## Examples